sean-smith/scale-out-computing-on-aws/docs/access-soca-cluster.md

 ![](imgs/access-4.png)

+### Advanced Options

+Starting 2.5.0, users can choose to install DCV on their custom AMI as well as provision additional EBS volumes

 ### Access your session

 After you click "Launch my session", a new "desktop" job is sent to the queue.
 Scale-Out Computing on AWS will then provision the capacity and install all required packages including Gnome.